-Voting by proxy can easily be completed by way of telephone voting, the internet, fax or by returning the proxy card.
-Completed and signed proxies must be deposited at the office of the Corporation's registrar and transfer agent, AST Trust Company (Canada), 2001 Robert-Bourassa Blvd., Suite 1600, Montréal, Québec, H3A 2A6, and must be received not later than forty-eight (48) hours, excluding Saturdays, Sundays and holidays, prior to the time of the Meeting, unless the Chair of the Meeting elects to exercise his discretion to accept proxies received subsequently.
+Completed and signed proxies must be deposited at the office of the Corporation's registrar and transfer agent, TSX Trust Company, 2001 Robert-Bourassa Blvd., Suite 1600, Montréal, Québec, H3A 2A6, and must be received not later than forty-eight (48) hours, excluding Saturdays, Sundays and holidays, prior to the time of the Meeting, unless the Chair of the Meeting elects to exercise his discretion to accept proxies received subsequently.
 Telephone voting can be completed at 1 (888) 489-7352.
-Internet voting can be completed at www.astvotemyproxy.com.
-Alternatively, you may fax your proxy to 1 (416) 368-2502 or toll free in Canada and the United States to 1 (866) 781-3111, or scan and email to proxyvote@astfinancial.com.
+Internet voting can be completed at www.tsxtrust.com/vote-proxy.
+Alternatively, you may fax your proxy to 1 (416) 368-2502 or toll free in Canada and the United States to 1 (866) 781-3111, or scan and email to proxyvote@tmx.com.
 Beneficial Shareholders will have different voting methods and are encouraged to carefully follow the instructions provided on the VIF.